Local Gaussian process approximation for large computer experiments: Introduction

 We start by focusing on the prediction problem, locally, at an input $x$.
 In computer model emulation this is the primary problem of interest.
-We recognize, as many authors have before us, that data points far from $x$ have vanishingly small influence on the predictive distribution (assuming the usual choices of covariance function).
+We recognize, as many authors have before us, that data points far from $x$ have vanishingly small influence on the predictive distribution (assuming the usual choices of covariance).
 Thus, even though a large covariance matrix may have been calculated and inverted at great computational expense, not many of its rows/columns contribute substantively to the linear predictor.
 We focus on finding those data points (relative to $x$), and corresponding rows/cols, without considering the full matrices.
 In particular, we illustrate how a sensible objective criterion reduces to a key component of an active learning heuristic that has found recent application in the design of computer experiments literature \citep[see, e.g.,][]{gra:lee:2009}.

 Our localized sub-designs differ from a local nearest neighbor (NN) approach, and yield more accurate predictions for a fixed local design size.
 This echoes a result by \cite{stein:chi:welty:2004} who observe that NNs may not be ideal for learning correlation parameters.
 We extend that to obtaining predictions, although we recognize that a modern take on NN can represent an attractive option, computationally, in many contexts.
-Our methods (in which we include an updated NN) are robust, in a certain sense, to the covariance parameterization.
-First, they are applicable with any differentiable correlation structure.
-Second, we deliberately choose a very na\"ive one and nonetheless compare favorably to others having more thoughtful choices \citep[e.g.,][]{kaufman:etal:2012}.
+Our methods are applicable with any covariance family that can be differentiated analytically.
+However, we deliberately choose a very na\"ive one and nonetheless compare favorably to others having more thoughtful choices \citep[e.g.,][]{kaufman:etal:2012}.
 The explanation is that we leverage a globally nonstationary effect that compensates for an overly smooth/simplistic local structure.